OpusC/habitica-automation/README.md

 - Python 3 installed on your system.
 - Your Habitica API credentials, which include:
   - `x-api-user`: Your Habitica user ID.
-  - `x-client`: As described in the "X-Client Header" section in [Guidance for Comrades](https://habitica.fandom.com/wiki/Guidance_for_Comrades#X-Client_Header), the value of that key should be your User ID and the name of your tool (you can use "OpusC-habitica-automation")
   - `x-api-key`: Your Habitica API key.

 ## Installation and Setup